vieira83/metro-scheduler/README.md

 ### Set up a virtual environment

-The virtualenv tool keeps the dependencies required by different projects isolated, by creating virtual environments for them.
-To use it, install virtualenv.
+The virtualenv tool keeps the dependencies required by different projects isolated
     $ pip install virtualenv

-In the top-level directory of your project, create a virtual environment for your project.
+create a virtual environment for the project.

     $ virtualenv metro